 The U.S. Capitol Police along with event and production staff closely monitor weather conditions.
 Any changes to the schedule of events based on adverse weather conditions will be announced to the general public.
-If an evacuation occurs, please follow the directions of the U.S. Capitol Police.
+If an evacuation occurs due to inclement weather, please follow the directions of the U.S. Capitol Police.

 Additional security measures will be in place to ensure the safety and security of those in attendance.
 Anyone attending events on the West Lawn of the U.S. Capitol must adhere to security screening procedures before entering the event site.
 This will include an administrative search of all bags, coolers, backpacks, and closed containers.

 For this event, food items are permitted.
-You are encouraged to bring your own supply of water or an empty water bottle that can be filled at on-site water stations.
-Alcoholic beverages of any kind and glass bottles are prohibited.
+You are strongly encouraged to bring your own supply of water or an empty water bottle that can be filled at on-site water stations.
+However, alcoholic beverages of any kind and glass bottles are prohibited.
 In addition to any other items determined to be prohibited at the discretion of the U.S. Capitol Police, the following items are prohibited:

 - ANIMALS (OTHER THAN SERVICE ANIMALS)

-- FIREARMS AND AMMUNITIONS (EITHER REAL OR SIMULATED)
+- FIREARMS & AMMUNITIONS (EITHER REAL OR SIMULATED)

 - EXPLOSIVES OF ANY KIND (INCLUDING FIREWORKS)